- Creating a Framework for Large Language Models for Caregiver Support in Dementia

 Ehsan Adeli, Victor W. Henderson, Stanford University.
 The proposed project aims to design a mobile app that not only instructs and records individuals performing Short Physical Performance Battery (SPPB) tests but also uses these data for predictive analysis to monitor and quantify the risk of cognitive impairment over time, utilizing video data analyzed for motor-cognitive relationships.

 Inbal Billie Nahum-Shani, University of Michigan.
 Vivek Shetty, UCLA.
 Guy Shani, Michigan State University.
 Susan A. Murphy, Harvard University.
-This project seeks to develop a novel AI-powered digital tool to empower older adults with Alzheimer’s disease and related dementias (ADRD) to engage in oral self-care in at-home settings.
-This Dyadic Digital Coach (DDC) will leverage the untapped potential of dyadic relationships between older adults and their primary caregivers.
+This project seeks to develop a novel AI-powered digital tool to empower older adults with Alzheimer’s disease and related dementias (AD/ADRD) to engage in oral self-care in at-home settings.

 Edward Jay Wang, Billion Labs Inc. This project aims to establish accessible early screening of hypertension by democratizing BP monitoring.
 We aim to achieve this by converting the billions of smartphones into oscillometric BP monitors without hardware add-ons.